GFT works across seven major river catchments in Dumfries and Galloway- the Luce, Bladnoch, Cree, Fleet, Kirkcudbrightshire Dee, Urr and Border Esk.

 The Cree rises high in the South Ayrshire hills at Loch Moan and meanders down through moorlands and forests before entering the sea near Newton Stewart.
 The river was immortalised in Robert Burn's late eighteenth century poem 'The Flowery Banks of Cree'.
 Its catchment extends over 198 square miles, draining the Carrick and Glentrool forests as well as those at Kirroughtree and Cairnsmore of Fleet.
 The river's appearance changes dramatically over its length, from the stately splendour of the Water of Minnoch to the tidal pools of the lower Cree.
 The river is a spate river with a reputation for rising rapidly and a good fall of rain in the evening can mean that the water is in perfect condition by the next morning.

 Historically, the Cree supported an extensive net and coble fishery and stake net fishery in the estuary and good catches were made.
 The net fishery is largely closed now.
+Good runs of salmon and sea trout provide plenty of angling opportunities across the Cree and Water of Minnoch.

 The main settlement in the Cree catchment is the small town of Newton Stewart, with adjacent hamlet Minnigaff, which the Cree flows through for around 1.5 miles.
 The wildlife around the Cree is impressive with red squirrels and deer inhabiting the broadleaved woodland areas.
 Characteristic features of spring on the Cree are the sight and scent of bluebells which are present throughout much of the lower river catchment.